-I. Modernisation and extension of education and public health facilities

-Share of Use of Proceeds: € 151.536.880 (30.31% of the total credit amount)

-As a Use of Proceeds category, education and public health facilities has a significant contribution to SDG 3 "Good Health and Wellbeing", SDG 4 "Quality Education" and SDG 11 "Sustainable Cities and Communities" when achieving high standards regarding energy efficiency.
+J. Modernisation and extension of education and public health facilities Share of Use of Proceeds: € 206,273,914 (41.25% of the total credit amount) As a Use of Proceeds category, education and public health facilities has a significant contribution to SDG 3 "Good Health and Wellbeing", SDG 4 "Quality Education" and SDG 11 "Sustainable Cities and Communities" when achieving high standards regarding energy efficiency.
 Additionally, when considering the deeper ESG management, education and public health facilities can be associated to other SDGs.

-The table below presents the findings of an ISS-oekom assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+The table below presents the findings of an ISS ESG assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+ASSESSMENT AGAINST ISS ESG KPI ASSOCIATION WITH THE SDGS Achieved energy efficiency (modernisations only) O No information is available on achieved energy efficiency of financed projects.

-ASSOCIATION ASSESSMENT AGAINST ISS-OEKOM ESG KPI WITH THE SDGS Achieved energy efficiency (modernisations only) No information is available on achieved energy efficiency of 0 financed projects.
-For 100% of financed projects, the German Energy Saving Ordinance (Energieeinsparverordnung / EnEV) requires stringent energy performance standards.
+For 100% of financed projects, the German Energy Saving Ordinance ✓ (Energieeinsparverordnung / EnEV) requires stringent energy performance standards.

 Safe disposal of removed construction materials (modernisations only) For 100% of financed projects, the implementing construction companies and subcontractors isolate and remove waste and pollutants in compliance with local regulation.

 Working conditions during construction work For 100% of projects high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining and non-discrimination (in accordance with local regulations) are in place.

-In 2015, before construction/modernisation began, there was a fatal accident in connection with the maintenance of an onsite generator Ο in one project.
+In 2015, before construction/modernisation began, there was a fatal accident in connection with the maintenance of an onsite generator in one project.
 Liability cannot be attributed to NRW.BANK.
-Consideration of environmental aspects during planning and construction (new builds only) For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und

-Vergabegesetz NRW/TVgG-NRW) bindingly requires consideration of energy efficiency and other environmental aspects.
+Consideration of environmental aspects during planning and construction (new builds only) For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) bindingly requires consideration of energy efficiency and other environmental aspects.